ekapujiw2002/raspberry_pi_arch_linux_how_to/README.md

-#RaspberryPi Arch Linux How To
+# Sistem _Embedded _Dengan Raspberry Pi dan Arch Linux ARM

 This is my note for the raspberry pi and arch linux